argonne-lcf/balsam/docs/user-guide/appdef.md

 ### The Postprocess Hook

-The `postprocess` hook is exactly like the `preprocess` hook, except that it runs **after** Jobs have succesfully executed.
+The `postprocess` hook is exactly like the `preprocess` hook, except that it runs **after** Jobs have successfully executed.
 In Balsam a "successful execution" simply means the application command return code was `0`, and the job is advanced by the launcher from `RUNNING` to `RUN_DONE`.
 Some common patterns in the `postprocess` hook include: